-Ber nchmark Disclosure perr time responsible entity only nits withdrawals at any on request if at least Entity receives the Withdrawal Request Form and all subsequent monthly offers until the Units the subject of the Withdrawal Request have been redeemed. scheme's assets are: (i) money in an account or on deposit with a Units the subject of a Withdrawal Request Form will be reclassified to Redemption Units as at the date immediately prior to the Monthly Withdrawal Offer the Investor is entitled to participate. or on deposit with a bank and is available for withdrawal (either immediately or on expiry of a term not exceeding 90 days); or The proceeds of Withdrawal Request Forms which are met (in whole or in part) will be paid into Investors' nominated bank accounts within 21 days after the close of the Monthly Withdrawal Offer in which the Investor participates. (ii) assets that the responsible entity can reasonably expect to release for market value within 10 business days.
+Entity receives the Withdrawal Request Form and all subsequent monthly offers until the Units the subject of the Withdrawal Request have been redeemed.

+Units the subject of a Withdrawal Request Form will be reclassified to Redemption Units as at the date immediately prior to the Monthly Withdrawal Offer the Investor is entitled to participate.

+The proceeds of Withdrawal Request Forms which are met (in whole or in part) will be paid into Investors' nominated bank accounts within 21 days after the close of the Monthly Withdrawal Offer in which the Investor participates.

 For example, if an Investor submits a Withdrawal Request Form on 15 January, then the Withdrawal Request Form will be considered by the Responsible Entity with all Withdrawal Request Forms received in the month of January (January Requests).
-On 1 April (the date immediately prior to the opening date of the Monthly Withdrawal Offer the Investor is entitled to 2 , , participate), all Units the subject of the January Requests will be reclassified as Redemption Units.
+On 1 April (the date immediately prior to the opening date of the Monthly Withdrawal Offer the Investor is entitled to participate), all Units the subject of the January Requests will be reclassified as Redemption Units.
 The Redemption Units (being the Units the subject of the January Requests which have been reclassified to Redemption Units) will then be eligible for redemption as part of the Monthly Withdrawal Offer applicable to April (April Offer) (and which ends on the first Business Day of the next calendar month, ie 1 May 2025).

 The redemption price for all Redemption Units which are redeemed pursuant to the April Offer will be paid into the nominated bank account of the Investor(s) within 21 days after 1 May 2025, ie before 22 May 2025.

 Withdrawals are not guaranteed and there may be some circumstances where withdrawal requests cannot be satisfied in full or at all.
 Refer to Section 8 - Distributions, Withdrawal and Transfers and Section 5 - Risks of the PDS for further information regarding withdrawals.